 2. How to Design a Laundry Room That Meets Care Home Laundry Regulations

 A compliant laundry room always begins with flow.
-Because care home laundry regulations focus so heavily on preventing cross-contamination, your design must move in a single direction: dirty → wash → dry → finish → clean storage.
+Care home laundry regulations place strong emphasis on preventing cross-contamination, so your design must move in a single direction: dirty → wash → dry → finish → clean storage.
 The moment your staff need to back-track, cross over, or mix zones, you lose compliance.

 So, let’s build a room layout that follows the rules from wall to wall.